-At the completion of the certificate in Practical Nursing at St. Louis Community College, students are expected to:
+At the completion of the AAS Nursing Degree Program at St. Louis Community College, students are expected to:

-- 1. Demonstrate the role of the practical nurse by utilizing the nursing process and applying legal, ethical, and regulatory standards. - 2.
-Implement effective verbal, non-verbal, and written communication with the multi-disciplinary health care team, clients, families, and communities across the lifespan. - 3.
-Implement teaching strategies to foster learning across the clients' lifespan that facilitate health promotion and maintenance, and reduction of risks specific to clients, families, and communities across the lifespan. - 4.
-Coordinate client-centered care as part of a multidisciplinary health care team. - 5.
-Formulate self-awareness as it applies to health care concepts to promote a practice of life-long learning.
+- 1. Demonstrate the standards of professional practice as identified by the American Nurses Association Code of Ethics. - 2.
+Demonstrate effective verbal, non-verbal, and written communication with individuals, families, groups, and communities across the lifespan. - 3.
+Implement strategies to promote teaching and learning across the lifespan that facilitate health promotion and maintenance, and reduction of risks specific to individuals, families, and communities. - 4.
+Implement safe clinical decision-making skills using evidence-based practice and the nursing process to deliver safe nursing care for patients, families, groups, and communities across the lifespan. - 5.
+Deliver patient-centered care across the lifespan through collaboration with heath care team members by demonstrating leadership skills in the clinical setting.